OPM/pyopmspe11/docs/_sources/examples.rst.txt

 Hello world
 ===========

-Let us now consider the spe11b.txt file in the `examples <https://github.com/OPM/pyopmspe11/blob/main/examples>`_ folder.
-To generate the data as required for the benchmark, as well as some figures to visualize the results, this can be achived by executing:
+The `examples/hello_world <https://github.com/OPM/pyopmspe11/blob/main/examples/hello_world>`_ folder contains configuration files with low grid resolution and shorter injetion times (for initial testing of the framework).
+For example, by executing:

 .. code-block:: bash

-    pyopmspe11 -i spe11b.txt -o spe11b -m all -g all -t 200 -r 50,1,20
+    pyopmspe11 -i spe11b.txt -o spe11b -m all -g all -t 5 -r 50,1,20

-The following is the figure generated related to the temperature in the domain over time:
+the following is the figure generated related to the temperature in the domain over time:

 .. figure:: figs/spe11b_temp_2Dmaps.png